 “Get out of whatever situation is making you feel as though you have to justify your creative time/self by making a monetary return, it is death to your creative being.
 Trust me.
 One of my graduate school advisors used to tell us all the time, “do nothing”.
 When you are ok with doing nothing, the […]More

-Tabatha Lendquvist Jarmulowicz works from her studio located in Athens, AL. She is an Interdisciplinary artist working across and in various mediums to include painting, bookmaking, and poetics.
+Tabatha Lendquvist Jarmulowicz works from her studio located in Decatur, AL. She is an Interdisciplinary artist working across and in various mediums to include painting, bookmaking, and poetics.
 She teaches Design I at the University of North Alabama and taught Drawing as an Adjunct Faculty member at the University of Alabama in Huntsville.
 Tabatha has been involved in a number of community arts projects with At-Risk youth and has experience teaching art to youth and adults at various private and public schools, institutions, and art organizations.
 She earned a BA in Studio Art from the University of Alabama in Huntsville and a Master of Fine Arts in Interdisciplinary Arts from Goddard College.

 The problem of keeping a feathered bird cool can be broken into two distinct parts: coping with internal sources of heat (e.g., muscles working during exercise) and coping with external sources (e.g., sunshine).
 I decided to tackle the second question first---it seemed like something I could answer with a couple of thermometers and a dead woodpecker.